steroid-app/steroid-app.github.io/README.md

 # Steroid, Wallpaper Engine web extension.

 ## ⚠️ Warning:
-STEROID IS STILL ON DEVELOPMENT, AND IT WON'T BE COMPLETELY PUBLISHED UNTIL A COMPLETE AND FULLY FUNCTIONAL ALPHA VERSION IS PRESENTED.
-FOR NOW, ONLY WEATHER AND SPOTIFY FEATURES WILL BE ONLINE FOR TESTING PURPOSES.
+STEROID IS STILL ON DEVELOPMENT, ONLY ALPHA TESTING HAS BEEN RELEASED.

 ## What is Steroid
 Steroid is a simple web app, that packs all the necessary features to create your own awesome wallpapers and share them with the world, adding new functionalities to Wallpaper Engine and it's own features to the table; creating a hybrid between native and web support.